Looking for some unusual things to do in Paris? Some super snazzy hidden gems in Paris that you’ve never seen before?

 Hours: Open Tuesday through Sunday from 1:00 pm to 8:00 pm.

 Nearest Metro Station: Located near the Châtelet metro station along lines 1, 4,7,11, and 14.

 Tucked away at the end of a small, gravel path in Les Lilas is this unique AF museum.

 It unceremoniously welcomes you inside with an uber-creepy, cemetery-like garden that is brimming over with plastic bats and human remains dangling from trees.

-While you’re here, feel free to take a seat on one of the museum’s many crimson, velvet couches and marvel at a rather unique collection of items that includes vampire killing kits, Dracula toys, and antique books that will all leave you thinking, “Wait, maybe vampires really do exist.”
+So, while you’re at one of the best hidden gems in Paris, feel free to take a seat on one of the museum’s many crimson, velvet couches and marvel at a rather unique collection of items that includes vampire killing kits, Dracula toys, and antique books that will all leave you thinking, “Wait, maybe vampires really do exist.”

 Address: 14 Rue Jules David, 93260 Les Lilas, France

 Hours: Since this is a private museum, you must visit as part of a guided tour (reserve a spot on one of their tours using the phone number listed on their website) which runs at 12:30 pm, 3:00 pm, and 7:30 pm daily.